Oulu-IMEDS/OAProgression/README.md

 To run this project, we used `Ubuntu 16.04`, `Docker` and also `nvidia-docker`.
 These are the only software dependencies you will need.
 Please, install these and you are set.

-For training we used 3xGTX1080Ti NVidia cards, so, please make sure that you have enough memory for minibatches allocation.
+For training we used 3xGTX1080Ti NVIDIA cards, so, please make sure that you have enough memory for minibatches allocation.

-### Retraining
+### Imaging and clinical data preparation for MOST and OAI data

 1. Download the SAS data from OAI website: https://ndar.nih.gov/oai/full_downloads.html (select `X-RAY ASSESSMENTS - SAS`).
 2. Download the OAI subjects and clinical assessments data (select `GENERAL - SAS` and `ALL CLINICAL - SAS`), and place `enrollees.sas7bdat` and `allclinical00.sas7bdat`.
 3. Place clinical and subject data into the folder downloaded in 1.
 4. Copy MOST metadata into some folder and place `MOST_names.csv` there as well.

+TBC

+### Retraining

-5. Set-up the metadata, localized ROI and workdir paths in `run_training_docker.sh`
+1. Set-up the metadata, localized ROI and workdir paths in `run_training_docker.sh`
-6. Execute `run_training_docker.sh`
+2. Execute `run_training_docker.sh`

 After sometime, the script will create a snapshot located in the specified workdir.
 Remember the name of this snapshot.